0xNullll/CryptoForge/src/sha/README_SHA.md

+# SHA Module — Crypto Library

+This folder contains all SHA-based cryptographic hash functions implemented in the library, including SHA-1, SHA-2, SHA-3, SHAKE, and Raw Keccak functions.

+The SHA module is designed to be **lightweight, self-contained, and portable**, providing both one-shot and incremental (streaming) APIs for flexibility in hashing data of any size.
+It also includes utilities for safe hash comparison and bit-level operations when using SHAKE or Raw Keccak.

-## Features
+## Key Features

 - **SHA-1/2 variants**: SHA-1, SHA-224, SHA-256, SHA-384, SHA-512, SHA-512/224, SHA-512/256
 - **SHA-3 variants**: SHA3-224, SHA3-256, SHA3-384, SHA3-512
 - **SHAKE / XOF variants**: SHAKE128, SHAKE256
-- **Raw Keccak / Raw SHAKE** — low-level Keccak permutation is always used internally by SHA-3 and SHAKE functions; can also be used directly for custom or bit-level operations.
+- **Raw Keccak / Raw SHAKE** — always used internally by SHA-3 and SHAKE functions, but also available for direct use
-- Separate implementation file (`tiny_sha.c`) and header (`tiny_sha.h`)
 - Incremental (streaming) API: `Init`, `Absorb/Update`, `Final`, `Squeeze` (all return `bool`)
-- Wrapper functions for one-shot hashing
+- One-shot wrapper functions for convenience
-- Safe hash comparison via `CompareOrder` inline functions
+- **Safe hash comparison** with `CompareOrder` inline helpers
-- Handles endianness automatically
+- Automatic endianness handling
-- Lightweight — entire library under 50 KB
+- Lightweight and fast — suitable for embedded or performance-sensitive environments

 ---

+## Internal Dependencies

-The header handles internal dependencies automatically:
+The headers handle internal dependencies automatically:

-- SHA-224 → uses SHA-256 internally.
+- SHA-224 → uses SHA-256 internally
-- SHA-384 → uses SHA-512 internally.
+- SHA-384 → uses SHA-512 internally
-- SHA-512/224 and SHA-512/256 → use SHA-512 internally.
+- SHA-512/224 and SHA-512/256 → use SHA-512 internally
-- SHA-3 and SHAKE variants → all use the internal Keccak permutation functions for processing.
+- SHA-3 and SHAKE variants → all use the internal Keccak permutation functions for processing

+---

+## Organization

+- `sha1.h/c`    — SHA-1 functions and context
+- `sha2.h/c`     — SHA-2 functions (SHA-224, SHA-256, SHA-384, SHA-512, SHA-512/224, SHA-512/256)
+- `sha3.h/c`     — SHA-3 functions (224–512)
+- `shake.h/c`    — SHAKE128, SHAKE256, and Raw Keccak functions
+- `keccak.h/c`   — low-level Keccak permutation functions used internally by SHA-3, SHAKE, and Raw Keccak
+- `sha_common.h` — shared definitions and utilities

+This folder provides all building blocks needed for cryptographic hashing, whether for secure message digests, digital signatures, or low-level bitwise operations with Keccak.

 ---